Qiskit/RFCs/0016-sampler-interface.md

         """Join all bit-array output registers together into a new counts structure.

         Args:
-            idx: Which task coordinate to fetch.
+            idx: Which PUB coordinate to fetch.

         Raises:
-            ValueError: If no ``idx`` is given and this task result is more than 0-D.
+            ValueError: If no ``idx`` is given and this PUB result is more than 0-D.
         """
 ```